How to watch San Francisco Giants vs. Chicago Cubs

-The San Francisco Giants head home today to kick off a four-game series against the Chicago Cubs at Oracle Park.
+The San Francisco Giants play game two of this four-game series against the Chicago Cubs at Oracle Park tonight.
+But you probably won’t be able to watch it unless you like paying for every streaming service under the sun.

-Taking the mound for the Giants will be left-hander Alex Wood, who enters today’s game with a 4.21 ERA, 3.32 FIP, with 96 strikeouts to 23 walks in 94 innings pitched.
-His last start was in the Giants’ 4-2 loss to the Los Angeles Dodgers on Saturday, in which he allowed two runs on four hits with six strikeouts and two walks in four innings.
+Taking the mound for the Giants will be right-hander Alex Cobb, who enters today’s game with a 4.26 ERA, 2.94 FIP, with 74 strikeouts to 22 walks in 76 innings pitched.
+His last start was in the Giants’ 7-4 loss to the Los Angeles Dodgers on Sunday, in which he allowed four runs on eight hits with six strikeouts and two walks in five and two thirds innings.

-He’ll be facing off against Cubs left-hander Justin Steele, who enters today’s game with a 4.02 ERA, 3.64 FIP, with 81 strikeouts to 41 walks in 87.1 innings pitched.
-His last start was in the Cubs’ 15-2 win over the Philadelphia Phillies, in which he allowed on run on four hits with two strikeouts and four walks in five innings.
+He’ll be facing off against Cubs right-hander Marcus Stroman, who enters today’s game with a 4.38 ERA, 3.72 FIP, with 59 strikeouts to 17 walks in 61.2 innings pitched.
+His last start was in the Cubs’ 6-2 win over the Philadelphia Phillies on Saturday, in which he allowed one run on five hits with five strikeouts and two walks in six innings.

 Where: Oracle Park, San Francisco, California